zakattack9/WRaPiC/README.md

 # the external IP should be within the address range of assigned in metallb-config.yaml

 curl http://<lb-external-ip>
-# you should get back html displaying "404 Not Found"
+# curl should return html displaying "404 Not Found"
 # this indicates that the ingress-nginx-controller received the request and attempted to direct it to the correct pod
 # we have confirmed that our nginx ingress controller is working
 ```